Beneficial ownership rules: improving transparency and availability of UBO information

 - Strengthening the collection of beneficial ownership information

-Reinforcing underlying legal and regulatory requirements for disclosure of different types of ownership across various legal vehicles is fundamental to more effective, transparent processes
+Improving disclosure requirements of different types of various legal vehicles is fundamental to improving transparency

 - Improving the interoperability of information